-The DC Free Summer Meals Program has served over 1 million meals to children and youth in the District of Columbia in the past three summers.
+Since 2012, more than 5.2 million summer meals have been served through the DC Free Summer Meals Program to children and youth in the District of Columbia.
 Sponsoring organizations included:

-- Entities of state, local, or municipal government;
+- Entities of state, local, and municipal government;

-For meals served at rural or self-preparation sites:
+Reimbursement rate for meals served at rural/self-preparation sites:

-For meals served at other types of sites:
+Reimbursement rate for meals served at urban/vended sites:

 If you require this information in an alternative format (Braille, large print, audiotape, etc.), contact the USDA’s TARGET Center at (202) 720-2600 (Voice or TDD).